Oxymetaphoric/milestone_project_2/README.md

 - As a first time user I want to be able to quickly and easily start building decks

-I believe this app achieves the goal, users are immedietly presented with teh ability to build with no pre-amble
+I believe this app achieves the goal, users are immediately presented with the ability to build with no pre-amble

 #### - Returning User Testing

-- As a returning user I want to be able to start deckbuilding immedietely
+- As a returning user I want to be able to start deckbuilding immediately

 this has been achieved